Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and

 Your name can be anything, your street name or something to do with the industry you are in.
 Once you have your name, now onto the simple part.
 If you are thinking of becoming a client of Nixon Williams then the formation is free of charge, all you will need to do is fill out a few extra boxes on our limited company application form, these are:

-Having an accountant can be very beneficial, especially if you just want to get on with the work and wish to leave all the admin and accounting to someone else.
+Having an accountant can be very beneficial, especially if you just want to get on with the work and delegate some of the admin to a third party.
 It can be a relief not having to worry about whether you’re paying the right amount of tax or getting the correct amount of dividends from your company’s profits.
 If you are unsure of what amount of dividends you can take, we would advise you speak to an accountant, who will be able to help you with this.
 This means that if you are married you might like your spouse to be a part of the company too with a share in retained profits.

 The simplest way to register is to go to our limited company formation page.
 It usually takes 3-6 hours to register your company.
-If you choose to become a client of Nixon Williams, we will set your company up for free along with registering your new limited company for PAYE, VAT, Corporation Tax and assist with opening a business bank account with Metro Bank.
+If you choose to become a client of Nixon Williams, we will assist in registering your new limited company for PAYE, VAT, Corporation Tax and assist with opening a business bank account with Metro Bank.

-Appointing an accountant can save you time and stress when starting up your own limited company.
+Appointing an accountant can save you some of the time and stress when starting up your own limited company.
 If you would like to speak to someone about any of the above information or any other queries you may have, please fill in your information below and a member of the best advice team will be in touch.